 9.5 Stephen Crowther advised that he had moved his premises from Shearway Park to the Town Centre.
 Steve Burton shared his optimism that bike demand was remaining steady, but warned that electric bikes capable of 15mph might present a problem in the future on off-road tracks.

-9.6 JL queried whether the group had links to similar organisations other than via Spokes, and also wondered whether the scheme for travelling with bikes through the Channel Tunnel was being sufficiently well-advertised.
+9.6 JL suggested the group might now turn its attention to addressing the next steps in establishing the whole of the Cinque Ports Cycleway beyond the boundaries of Shepway, and queried whether the group had links to similar organisations other than via Spokes who might be allies.
+JL also wondered whether the scheme for travelling with bikes through the Channel Tunnel was being sufficiently well-advertised.
 Agreed both issues to be discussed at the next meeting.

 Date of next meeting – Wednesday 14 June 2017 at 7pm